Calcium, Hypercalcemia, Hypocalcemia, and the Parathyroid Glands

 Hypoparathyroidism is a rare disorder in which the parathyroid glands are inactive or underactive.
 Two possible causes of the disorder are the removal of the parathyroid glands during thyroid gland surgery and injury to the glands during neck surgery.
 An autoimmune disease that attacks the glands may also cause hypoparathyroidism.

 Low magnesium levels may prevent enough PTH from being made.
-In addition, there are inherited conditions that prevent the production of PTH.
+In addition, some inherited conditions prevent the production of PTH.
 One of these conditions is DiGeorge syndrome.
 A person with this condition may be born with no parathyroid glands.